 I have always been fascinated by the outer reaches of the human mind - whether expressed as academic brilliance, profound intuition or mental illness.
 In the three adult novels I have published since 2012, I've covered all three.
 This has led me to the most satisfying area of exploration so far: a ruthless, brilliant investigator by the name of Leila Reid, who first appears in 'Sleeper Cell' on the trail of a terrorist plot, and who will be a regular recurring character in the years to come.

-Outside of writing, my passion is collecting – mainly art and interesting people.
+Outside of writing, my passion is my art collection.
 I love twentieth century modern art, though my collection is slowing due to lack of wall-space!
 I also buy some contemporary works – right from the start I have always used my first payment for a new novel to acquire a work by a living artist – works by Polly Morgan, Michael Talbot and Anna Madia amongst others stand as monuments to the work involved in producing a new book (I've always hated Champagne; holidays are too transitory; and fast cars bore me!).